 - The brand was (very!) well-known in China before the trademark holder applied for the mark

 There are some well-known cases concerning this subject matter.
-Castel, an international wine brand, had not registered its Chinese character name “Ca Si Te” when they started selling and becoming known under this name in China (somebody else did though!).
+Castel, an international wine brand, had not registered its Chinese character name “Ca Si Te” when it started selling and becoming known under this name in China (somebody else did though!).

-Castel, perhaps unaware of the registration or its importance back in the days, continued its wine marketing and sales under the Chinese name in China.
-The Chinese owner of “Ka Si Te” was awarded around EUR 3.5 million in damages even in court of appeal (though the Supreme Court ultimately overturned this into the insignificant amount of around EUR 65,000).
-Another famous case involved Apple who settled for an amount over USD 60 million to retrieve the right to use the word “iPad” in China, because somebody got to the registration office before them, sued them for trademark infringement!
+Castel, perhaps unaware of the registration or its importance back in the day, continued its wine marketing and sales under the Chinese name in China.
+The Chinese owner of “Ka Si Te” was awarded around EUR 3.5 million in damages even in a court of appeal (though the Supreme Court ultimately overturned this into the insignificant amount of around EUR 65,000).
+Another famous case involved Apple who settled for an amount over USD 60 million to retrieve the right to use the word “iPad” in China, because somebody got to the registration office before them, and sued them for trademark infringement!

-No matter how questionable the ethics of Chinese businesspeople pulling tricks like this are, it is a matter of perspective.
+No matter how questionable the ethics of Chinese business people pulling tricks like this are, it is a matter of perspective.
 Are they so different from the people that registered domain names during the internet hype 20 years ago in Europe and the US?
 Not all motives are about money:

-- For some parties, it is just their creative way of making sure you will remain to conduct business with them in the future.
+- For some parties, it is just their creative way of making sure you will remain to conduct business with them in the future

-- Some companies may randomly apply for the same or similar name and want to use this brand.
+- Some companies may randomly apply for the same or similar name and want to use this brand

 - Finally, one should understand why enjoying protection in China for ‘your’ brand is not – and should not be – a given.
-Let’s say your Dutch brand is called Vale, imagine how many brands in South America may be called Vale (means ‘okay’ in Spanish!), and engage in the same products or services as you do.
+Let’s say your Dutch brand is called Vale, imagine how many brands in South America may be called Vale (means ‘okay’ in Spanish!), and engage in the same products or services as you do

 Which of these companies should enjoy complete protection in China?
 Yours?
 But why?
 Difficult to determine, right?
 Well then perhaps awarding it to the first-to-file isn’t such a wrong solution after all…